-Workgroups have mobilised rapidly and a Project Management Office (PMO) capability has been established to optimally coordinate activities between the various working groups.
-These working groups have been organised into health, labour market, economic, communication and legal workstreams, and are working tirelessly to address the different challenges faced by business across these focus areas.
+Workgroups have been established and a Project Management Office (PMO) capability has been created to optimally coordinate activities between various working groups.
+These working groups have been organised into energy, health, labour market, economic, communication and legal workstreams, and are working to address the different challenges faced by business and our country across these focus areas.

 1. Does the long-term wearing of masks have any negative impact on one's health?

 Answer: Prolonged use of any face mask has not been shown to cause carbon dioxide toxicity or lack of adequate oxygen in healthy people.
 Healthcare workers routinely wear masks for prolonged periods while performing their duties.

 Cloth masks provide an additional layer of protection by reducing the number of microorganisms that a person releases into the air.
 Mass mask wearing will ensure that fewer potential viral droplets are released into the air.
 Wearing a mask reduces the risk that someone will be exposed to the virus.

 2. Why must bodies be wrapped in plastic bags?

 Answer: The human remains of a person who has died from coronavirus are considered contagious and should be kept only in designated mortuaries.
 Under no circumstances shall the human remains be directly handled, whether for aesthetic, hygiene preparations, cultural or religious reasons.
 Human remains shall be placed in transparent leak-proof double body bags and sealed.
 A third non-transparent and unsealed bag must be added when the body is moved to the mortuary.
 The third bag should have handles and an appropriate BIOHAZARD warning tag written "Hazard Group 4 Pathogens".

 No one is allowed to exhume a body unless they have permission from the relevant authorities to do so.
 If someone wants to exhume a body for any reason it must be done with permission to ensure everyone's safety.